-Lead Agency: RVCOG; Supporting Agencies: Member jurisdictions, TPAU range Planning Process
+Lead Agency: RVCOG; Supporting Agencies: Member jurisdictions, TPAU

-Subtask 4.2 Data Collection/Analysis for Addressing Title VI/Environmental Justice in the Long-

-RVMPO Dues, \$4,347
+Subtask 4.2 Data Collection/Analysis for Addressing Title VI/Environmental Justice in the Longrange Planning Process Work Task Budget: \$8,461 FHWA MPO Planning Funds, \$3,000 FTA 5303 Metropolitan Planning Funds, \$1,000 RVMPO Dues, \$4,347 In-Kind Match, \$114

 This task implements RVMPO Public Participation Plan, updated in May 2014, and the Environmental Justice and Title VI Plan, updated in August 2014, to maintain compliance with Title VI and Environmental Justice considerations.
 Information contained in the plan about locations and numbers of target populations has become a reference for RVMPO project funding decisions.
 In evaluating project applications, RVMPO considers impacts on EJ populations as identified in the Plan.
-Therefore it is import for the plan to contain up to date information.
-For FY2016, this task will include and update to the Public Participation Plan.
+Therefore